MatthewRalston/kdb/quickstart.md

 # This should display the entire header of most files
 >zcat test/data/foo.12.kdb | head -n 30
 # This will also display just the header
->./bin/kdb header test/data/foo.12.kdb
+>kdb header test/data/foo.12.kdb
 # The -H flag includes the header in the uncompressed output
->./bin/kdb view -H test/data/foo.12.kdb
+>kdb view -H test/data/foo.12.kdb
 version: 0.0.2
 metadata_blocks: 1
 k: 12